Ian Happ Preview, Player Props: Cubs vs. Tigers

-The Chicago Cubs, including Ian Happ (.238 on-base percentage in past 10 games, 122 points below season-long percentage), battle starting pitcher Reese Olson and the Detroit Tigers at Comerica Park, Tuesday at 6:40 PM ET.
+On Wednesday, Ian Happ (.262 on-base percentage in past 10 games, 96 points below season-long percentage) and the Chicago Cubs face the Detroit Tigers, whose starting pitcher will be Tarik Skubal.
+First pitch is at 1:10 PM ET.

-In his most recent game, he went 1-for-5 with a triple and an RBI against the Tigers.
+He had a hitless performance in his previous game (0-for-4) against the Tigers.

 Ian Happ Game Info & Props vs. the Tigers